Pelosi: Democrats willing to cut COVID-19 bill in half to get a deal | Health

 Pelosi: Democrats willing to cut COVID-19 bill in half to get a deal

-It was not clear whether her remarks spelled out a new position for coronavirus aid negotiations with the White House.
 The Democratic-led House passed legislation with over $3 trillion in relief in May.
 This month, Democrats offered to reduce that sum by $1 trillion, but the White House rejected it.
+The two sides remain about $2 trillion apart, with wide gaps on funding for schools, aid to state and local governments, and enhanced unemployment benefits.

 - READ MORE ON: